tstand product prototypes industrial design

 Breadboard Prototype

 These proofs of concept might not be fully functional, some will only test one aspect of the design, but they will test the fundamental assumptions of your idea.
 These prototypes are quick and cheap to make and will save you from major headaches down the line.
-The bread board prototype pictured above tests the viability of using off-the-shelf spring washers for the tStand hinge.
+The bread board prototype pictured above tests the viability of using off-the-shelf spring washers for the TStand hinge.
 It only took a few minutes to screw together.
 Based on this prototype we were able to make an informed decision on how to design the hinge.

 When to make them